rawidaniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. 17-hidethisword
     * Script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 17. 18-letteronly
-    * Script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.
+    * Script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.18.
+19-AZ
+    * Script that replaces all characters A and c from input to Z and e respectively.